khakhalin/notes/00_queue_to_do.md

 * what is pyspark?
 * redis
 * vector similarity on redis: https://redis.io/docs/stack/search/reference/vectors/
+* "fact and dimension tables in third normal form" - what does it mean exactly? dim vs fact - define?
 * runbook - is there a definition for this word, best practicies?
 Or is it just a word?
 * automated testing on gitlab - read about it, figure about these stagings, continous integration
 * gitlab-ci - describe what I know, but also find some text